albertbregonia/mini-chat/README.md

 3. Portable and installer versions are available.

 Please check the `Final` folder if you wish to simply download the Installer or Portable version instead of looking at the source code.

+Let me know if you find any bugs and I will see what I can do!
+Enjoy.